AppsLab-KE/lara-izitoast/README.md

 # Lara-Izitoast for Laravel Notification (Still under development)
 This is a simple laravel notification package.
-It is still under development and guess what we have not added test too.
+It is still under development.

 ## How to use this package